hasnaoua/hasnaoua/README.md

 ### **Projects 🚀**

 🔹 **Audio Source Separation**
 - Developed a method to estimate audio noise and voice components.
-**Tech**: PyTorch, Signal Processing.

 🔹 **RGB Image Classification**
 - Built and deployed a logistic regression model with a web interface.
-**Tech**: TensorFlow, Keras, Flask, GCP.

 ---